-Kern County WA - Arvin-Edison Water Storage District SJRRP Recaptured Water Exchange
+Kern County WA - Arvin-Edison Water Storage District San Joaquin River Restoration Program (SJRRP) Recaptured Water Exchange

-Westside Mutual holds lands in Kern County WA, that are within the SWP place of use but outside the CVP place of use.
+Westside Mutual Water Company (Westside Mutual) holds lands in Kern County WA, that are within the SWP place of use but outside the CVP place of use.
 Arvin-Edison is a CVP contractor with SJRRP Recaptured water stored in San Luis Reservoir.
 Arvin-Edison and Kern County WA propose an exchange of Project supplies to more efficiently manage their available water supplies and allow for additional flexibility.

-Reclamation will make up to 10,000 af of Arvin-Edison's SJRRP Recaptured water available at the O'Neill Forebay for DWR's delivery to Kern County WA.
-In return, DWR will make available an equivalent amount of SWP water at the O'Neill Forebay to Reclamation to deliver to Arvin-Edison.
+Reclamation will make up to 20,000 af of Arvin-Edison's SJRRP Recaptured water available at the O'Neill Forebay for DWR's delivery to Kern County WA.
+In return, DWR will make available an equivalent amount of SWP water at the O'Neill Forebay for Reclamation to deliver to Arvin-Edison.

 Absent the exchange, Kern County WA would use the SWP water at a later time.
-Arvin-Edison would seek to exchange SJRRP Recaptured water with another party.
+Arvin-Edison would either bank the water, use in-district, or seek to exchange SJRRP Recaptured water with another party.